Jersey City Motorcycle Accident Lawyers

 It’s important to follow New Jersey state laws.
 It protects your safety, of course, but it also protects your right to compensation in the event of a crash.
 Breaking a state law may allow an insurance company or lawyer to argue that you’re partially responsible for the crash.
 That could affect your settlement or judgment.

 New Jersey state laws dictate the use and licensing of motorcycles in the state.
 All riders must have a motorcycle endorsement on their existing driver’s license or have a separate motorcycle license before they hit the road.
 All motorcycles must also be titled, registered, and insured in the state.
 New Jersey motorcyclists must wear a helmet that meets all DOT certification standards for safety.
-If you’re concerned about how these laws might affect your motorcycle accident claim, contact an attorney at Brach Eichler Trial Lawyers for a free consultation.
+If you’re concerned about how these laws might affect your motorcycle accident claim, contact an attorney at Brach Eichler Injury Lawyers for a free consultation.

 Jersey City motorcycle accidents have serious consequences that can alter how you live and enjoy your life.
 Your injures, and their consequences can be overwhelming.
 The last thing you should have to worry about is paying medical bills.
 That’s where an attorney can help.

-The law firm of Brach Eichler Trial Lawyers understands what you’re going through, and we have the tools to make even tough insurance companies respect your rights.
+The law firm of Brach Eichler Injury Lawyers understands what you’re going through, and we have the tools to make even tough insurance companies respect your rights.
 Our attorneys know how to handle catastrophic motorcycle accident cases.
 We’ll work hard to fight for the compensation you deserve.

 Negligent drivers should be held responsible for their actions, and you need to fair compensation to move on from your crash with a full financial recovery so you can focus on your health.
 We won’t charge you anything for our services unless we resolve your claim successfully.